 The Clinical Toxicology categories are for laboratories performing tests for the detection of drugs/metabolites, including ethanol.
+Quantitative reporting of specimen validity testing (e.g., pH, creatinine, oxidants) requires a permit in Clinical Chemistry.

 CLINICAL TOXICOLOGY - QUALITATIVE TESTING ONLY:

 This category is for laboratories providing clinical toxicology services that are limited to qualitative tests using methods including, but not limited to, immunoassays, e.g., EIA, CIA, ELISA, and EMIT.